asdf-vm/asdf/docs/manage/configuration.md

 ## Environment Variables

-- `ASDF_CONFIG_FILE` - Defaults to `~/.asdfrc` as described above.
+Setting environment variables varies depending on your system and Shell.
+Default locations depend upon your installation location and method (Git clone, Homebrew, AUR).

+Environment variables should generally be set before sourcing `asdf.sh`/`asdf.fish` etc. For Elvish set above `use asdf`.

+The following examples assume:

+- an installation to `$HOME/.asdf`
+- a Bash Shell

+### `ASDF_CONFIG_FILE`

+Path to the `.asdfrc` configuration file.
 Can be set to any location.
+Must be an absolute path.

+- Default: `$HOME/.asdfrc`
+- Usage: `export ASDF_CONFIG_FILE=/home/john_doe/.config/asdf/.asdfrc`

+### `ASDF_DEFAULT_TOOL_VERSIONS_FILENAME`

-- `ASDF_DEFAULT_TOOL_VERSIONS_FILENAME` - The filename of the file storing the tool names and versions.
-Defaults to `.tool-versions`.
+The filename of the file storing the tool names and versions.
 Can be any valid filename.
-Typically you should not override the default value unless you know you want asdf to ignore `.tool-versions` files.
+Typically, you should not set this value unless you want to ignore `.tool-versions` files.

-- `ASDF_DIR` - Defaults to `~/.asdf` - Location of the `asdf` scripts.
-If you install `asdf` to some other directory, set this to that directory.
-For example, if you are installing via the AUR, you should set this to `/opt/asdf-vm`.
-This must be set to an absolute path like `~/.asdf`, `${HOME}/.asdf`, `/home/my/working/dir/.asdf`.
+- Default: `.tool-versions`
+- Usage: `export ASDF_DEFAULT_TOOL_VERSIONS_FILENAME=tool_versions`

+### `ASDF_DIR`

+The location of `asdf` core scripts.
+Can be set to any location.
+Must be an absolute path.

+- Default: `$HOME/.asdf` (always the parent directory of the `bin/asdf` executable)
+- Usage: `export ASDF_DIR=/home/john_doe/.config/asdf`

+### `ASDF_DATA_DIR`

-- `ASDF_DATA_DIR` - Defaults to `~/.asdf` - Location where `asdf` install plugins, shims and installs.
-Can be set to any location before sourcing `asdf.sh` or `asdf.fish` mentioned in the section above.
-For Elvish, this can be set above `use asdf`.
-This must be set to an absolute path like `~/.asdf`, `${HOME}/.asdf`, `/home/my/working/dir/.asdf`.
+The location where `asdf` will install plugins, shims and tool versions.
+Can be set to any location.
+Must be an absolute path.

+- Default: `$HOME/.asdf`
+- Usage: `export ASDF_DATA_DIR=/home/john_doe/.asdf`

 ## Internal Configuration

 Users should not worry about this section as it describes configuration internal to `asdf` useful for Package Managers and integrators.

 - `$ASDF_DIR/asdf_updates_disabled`: Updates via the `asdf update` command are disabled when this file is present (content irrelevant).
-This is used by Package Managers like Pacman or Homebrew to ensure the correct update method is used for the particular installation.
+This is used by package managers like Pacman or Homebrew to ensure the correct update method is used for the particular installation.